 [9:23] O you who believed, you should not take allies your fathers and your brothers, if they have preferred the disbelief over the faith (ini is’tahabbuu al-kuf’ra alaa al-īmānani).
 And whoever takes them as allies among you, then those – they are wrongdoers.

 [9:66] You are not to make excuse.
 Certainly, you have disbelieved after your faith (qad kafartum ba`da īmānahum).
 If we pardon from a party of you, we will punish a party, as they have been criminals.

-[9:124] And when has been revealed a chapter, then someone among them says: “Which of you has increased faith by this (ayyukum zadathu haadhihi īmānan)?”
-For those who have believed, then it has increased them in faith while they rejoice.
+[9:124] And when whatever a surah has been revealed, then of them someone may say: “Which of you has increased faith by this (ayyukum zadathu haadhihi īmānan)?”
+As for those who have believed, then it has increased them in faith, and they rejoice.

 [10:98] So, has there not been a town had believed, then had benefited it for its faith, except the people of Jonah (fa-lawlaa kaanat qaryatun aamanat fa-nafa`ahaa īmānuhaa)?
 When they had believed, we removed from them punishment of the disgrace in the life of the world and we granted them enjoyment for a while.

 [16:106] Whoever has disbelieved in God after his faith (man kafara bi-llahi min ba`di īmānihi), except whoever has been forced while his heart is content with the faith (wa-qalbuhu mut’ma-innun bil-īmānani), but whoever has widened chest with the disbelief, then upon them, there is a wrath of God and for them, there is a great punishment.